 Every culture has developed ways to preserve foods, usually borne out of necessity - to make seasonal, perishable foods last the frugal winter months.
 Scandinavians salt, dry and pickle their fish, the Irish and Scots brine and smoke it.
 The Mediterraneans also turn to salt to preserve their mountain hams, duckbreasts, olives and fish, and even lemons...
-Sugar and vinegar are of course also used in preserving (jams, chutneys etc).
-And then there is olive oil...
+Sugar, olive oil and vinegar are also used in preserving jams, pickles and cheeses.

 Combine creating and eating these dishes with excursions to food markets and artisan food producers, with waterside picnics and visits to Cathar strongholds and cosmopoliton towns, and you're in for a great weekend...